eslint/eslint/docs/src/rules/object-property-newline.md

 * `a` (ES2015 shorthand property)
 * ``[`prop${a}`]`` (ES2015 computed property name)

-Thus, the rule (without the object option) prohibits both of these:
+Thus, the rule (without the optional exception) prohibits both of these:

 ```js
 const newObject = {